jiajingan/jiajingan/README.md

 Hi there,

-Ny name is Jackie Gan, a Software Engineer at JPMorgan Chase.
+My name is Jackie Gan, a Software Engineer at JPMorgan Chase.

 As a kid, I always enjoyed building legos, disassembling and reassembling parts to see the pattern in things.
 When I became a software engineer, I realized that we can reuse patterns to solve a similar business problem.